ruyisdk/support-matrix/CONTRIBUTING.md

 This document contains general contribution information.
 Different parts of the project also have more specific instructions:
 - [Boards (example VisionFive2)](./VisionFive2/README.md): List and description of supported boards.
 - [OS (example VisionFive2/Alpine)](./VisionFive2/Alpine/README.md): Supported operating system variants.
-- [Repository metadata parsing, SVG generation, and image source synchronization tools](./assets/): When adding new boards or operating systems, [metadata.yml](./assets/metadata.yml) may need to be updated.
+- [Repository metadata check, SVG generation tools](./assets/): When adding new boards or operating systems, [metadata.yml](./assets/metadata.yml) may need to be updated.
-- [Metadata parsing plugins for image source synchronization](./assets/src/ruyi_index_updator/upload_plugin): For some metadata where sys_ver doesn't follow semver standards, adjustments might be made via plugins.

 Project structure hierarchy: